jackbaldwin24/instagram-tag-analyzer/README.md

 ## 📌 Overview
 ![Contest rules screenshot](post.png)

 I entered an Instagram contest ([this post on Instagram](https://www.instagram.com/p/DRNG46vASoz/)) where the winner was supposed to get the **opening DJ slot for a show**.
 The rules were simple on paper: people comment on the contest post and **tag their favorite local artist**, and the artist with the most tags wins.

-In reality, three artists — **Vesum**, **Kakashi**, and **Jovas** — were announced as winning the slot (3 artists sharing what was presented as one opportunity), even though they did **not** receive the most tags on the post.
-This project exists to put hard numbers behind what a lot of us already suspected: the contest result did not actually follow the “most tags wins” rule.
+I wanted a way to see how I was actually doing in the contest — not just by scrolling through comments, but by counting how many times each artist was tagged, and how many **unique people** tagged each artist.

 ---